pulumi/terraform-provider-google-beta/website/docs/r/bigquery_table.html.markdown

 [API](https://cloud.google.com/bigquery/docs/reference/rest/v2/tables).

--> **Note**: On newer versions of the provider, you must explicitly set `deletion_protection=false` (and run `terraform apply` to write the field to state) in order to destroy an instance.
+-> **Note**: On newer versions of the provider, you must explicitly set `deletion_protection=false` (and run `pulumi update` to write the field to state) in order to destroy an instance.
 It is recommended to not set this field (or set it to true) until you're ready to destroy.